robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 The most common use case for setting criticality is having test cases that are not ready or test features still under development in the test execution.
-These tests could also be excluded from the test execution altogether with the :option:`--exclude` option, but including them as non-critical tests enables you to see when they start to pass.
+These tests could also be excluded from the test execution altogether with the :option:`--exclude` or :option:`--skip` options, but including them as non-critical tests enables you to see when they start to pass.

 Criticality set when tests are